CREATE INTERACTIVE MAPS

 It accepts any type of address tokens and process them into geographic coordinates with minimal interaction from the user.

-It provides very accurate online geocoding results.
+It provides very accurate online geocoding rooftop results.
 It also provides live, real time geocode conversion.

 Creates a map from the geocoded list.
 Publish/share interactive maps.
 Mapping double radius, administrative, and other regions.